 - How many families with children under age 3 in my county are experiencing a particular circumstance, such as poverty or homelessness?

 - How many home visiting slots are funded in my county to serve families with these characteristics?
 What kind of home visiting programs are represented by these funded slots?

 Double click tiles to select more than one county.

-The California Home Visiting Supply & Demand Tracker was funded by First 5 California and developed in collaboration with Harder+Company Community Research and Advent Consulting.
+The California Home Visiting Mapping Tool was funded by First 5 California and developed in collaboration with Harder+Company Community Research and Advent Consulting.
 The project team would like to acknowledge the individuals who made this work possible, including the home visiting program managers and staff who participated in the survey.
-Deborah Stark and the members of the study’s Core Advisory Group provided input to ensure that the Supply & Demand Tracker would be relevant for California.
+Deborah Stark and the members of the study’s Core Advisory Group provided input to ensure that the mapping tool would be relevant for California.

-In addition, we would like to extend special thanks to our Child Trends colleagues who provided insights and expertise during the development of this Supply & Demand Tracker, and who contributed to the development of the survey and analysis.
-These colleagues include Lauren Supplee, Rachel Chazan Cohen, Sarah Crowne, Erin Bultinck, Maggie Haas, Jessica Warren, Renee Ryberg, Carlise King, and Yiyu Chen.
+In addition, we would like to extend special thanks to our Child Trends colleagues who provided insights and expertise during the development of this mapping tool, and who contributed to the development of the survey and analysis.
+These colleagues include Lauren Supplee, Rachel Chazan Cohen, Sarah Crowne, Audrey Franchett, Erin Bultinck, Maggie Haas, Jessica Warren, Renee Ryberg, Carlise King, and Yiyu Chen.
 Also, we would like to thank our Child Trends Communication team, who offered expertise in user experience design, including Stephen Russ, Jody Franklin, and Catherine Nichols.
 We would also like to thank the staff at Harder+Company, who managed the survey data collection: Courtney Huff, Haley Mousseau, Allison Smith, and Nia Gordon; as well as Jerry Bowers from Advent Consulting.